 Car or van?

-At AVASK businesses in the Winchester area often ask us about the tax implications of having a car and a van – here is a guide to the main points…
+At AVASK businesses in the Southampton area often ask us about the tax implications of having a car and a van – here is a guide to the main points…

 There are several tax areas which rely on being able to determine whether a particular vehicle is classified as a car or a van: